-- I used full fat cream cheese, sweetened condensed milk, and vanilla wafers in my recipe and it was luscious and rich and tasted wonderful.
-However, this is one recipe that low-fat cream cheese, fat-free (or low-fat) sweetened condensed milk, and/or reduced fat vanilla wafers can be used to save fat and calories without these lower fat ingredients affecting the outcome of the taste very much.
+- I used full fat cream cheese, sweetened condensed milk, and vanilla wafers in my recipe.
+It is luscious and rich and tasted wonderful.
+However, this is one recipe that you can use low-fat cream cheese, fat-free (or low-fat) sweetened condensed milk, and/or reduced-fat vanilla wafers.
+You’ll save fat and calories.
+These changes don’t affect the flavor and texture.

 - You can use homemade whipped cream in the recipe or take the shortcut version and use Cool Whip brand whipped cream.
 However, homemade is much better.